 The Agile Movement

-The Agile Manifesto laid the foundation for a more flexible, iterative, and collaborative approach to software development, emphasising the importance of individuals and interactions, working solutions, customer collaboration, and responsiveness to change.
-Over the years, the movement has evolved, giving rise to numerous Agile methodologies such as Scrum, Kanban, and DevOps.
-These methodologies have helped countless organisations deliver value to their client’s businesses, including Gislen Software, which has adapted Agile principles to overcome the challenges of software outsourcing, different time zones, and cultural differences.
+Over the years, the movement has evolved, giving rise to different Agile methodologies such as Scrum, Kanban, and DevOps.
+These methodologies have helped countless organisations deliver value to their clients’ businesses, including at Gislen Software, where we have tried to adapt which has adapted Agile principles to overcome challenges of software outsourcing, time zone differences, and cultural differences.

 Challenges and concerns

 But not everything is rosy in the world of Agile.
 As the movement gained popularity, some of its founding principles have been overshadowed by a focus on methodologies, leading to concerns about Agile’s effectiveness.
-One of the Agile Manifesto’s original authors, Andrew Hunt, even went so far as to label the movement a failure, arguing that Agile practices have strayed from their intended path and become more about following a set of rules than truly embracing change and collaboration.
+One of the Agile Manifesto’s original authors, Andrew Hunt, even went so far as to label the movement a failure, arguing that Agile practices have strayed from their intended path and become more about following rules than truly embracing change and collaboration.

 State of Agile